klukule/SteamDownloader/README.md

 Quick and dirty downloader capable of downloading data from Steam CDN using decrypted manifests in combination with file decryption keys.
 The difference compared to other programs like steamctl etc.. is that this program also removes files that are not in the depot thus keeping the folder fully synchonized with steam CDN.

+**!!
+In rare cases some chunks fail to download, just re-run the program to fix that !!**

 File parsing, decryption and decompression is handled by modified version of [SteamKit](https://github.com/SteamRE/SteamKit) library (the only changes are to expose interal classes so it can be used externally).

 To build the program simply compile SteamDownloader project.